The Truth About Who's Responsible For Our Massive Budget Deficit

 President Bush, you will recall, inherited a budget surplus (the first in decades).
 Then, hit with a recession, he took the budget into deficit.
 Then he cut taxes, growing the deficit to $400 billion a year.
 Then, the economy boomed between 2005 and 2008, reducing the deficit to $200 billion a year.
 Then, the financial crisis hit, and the Bush deficit ballooned to $400 billion again.

 In early 2009, President Obama took over, amid the worst recession since the Great Depression.
-Obama signed an $800 billion spending increase at the same time that GDP and tax collections tanked.
+President Obama signed an $800 billion spending increase at the same time that GDP and tax collections tanked.
 The combination of these two factors–growth in spending and a drop in revenue–exploded the deficit to $1.4 trillion.
-In 2010 and 2011, the economy and tax collections improved modestly, and the deficit shrank to $1.3 trillion annualized.
+In 2010, the economy and tax collections improved modestly, and the deficit shrank to $1.3 trillion annualized.

 So, what actually caused these deficits?